Tabom people

-The Agudas or Tabom are the Afro-Brazilian community in the south of Benin, Togo and Ghana who are mostly of Yoruba descent.
-The Tabom People are an Afro-Brazilian community of former enslaved peoples who returned to Africa (Ghana).
-When they arrived in Jamestown, Accra they could speak only Portuguese, and would conspicuously use the phrase "Tá bom" ("Okay"), so the Ga-Adangbe people, who primarily inhabited the Jamestown neighborhood in Accra, started to call them the Tabom.
+The Tabom are a community of Afro-Brazilian descendants who lives in Accra, the capital of Ghana, consisting of the descendants of former enslaved people who, after being freed in Brazil, returned to Africa in the 19th century.
+When they arrived in Jamestown, the oldest, seaside neighborhood of Accra, the former slaves and their descendants could speak only Portuguese, and would conspicuously use the phrase "Tá bom" ("Okay"), so the local Gã people, who primarily inhabited Accra, started to call them the "Tabom".

+Similar groups of returned, former enslaved Afro-Brazilians, also exist in Benin, Togo and Nigeria (mainly in the Lagos region), where they are instead known as Agudás or Amarôs.

 Origins of the Afro-Brazilian community in Ghana

 The Afro-Brazilian descendants and community in the south of Ghana dates back to one study from the 19th century that between an estimated 3,000 and 8,000 former slaves decided to return to Africa.

 Up to now, it is not very clear if the Tabom really bought their freedom and decided to immediately come back or if they were at that time free workers in Brazil who came after the Malê revolt of 1835 in Bahia.
 A lot of Afro-Brazilians when persecuted found their way back to Ghana, Togo, Benin and Nigeria especially those who organised the Malê Revolt.
 In Ghana, it is common to find family names like de Souza, Silva, or Cardoso.
 Some of them have been very well known in Ghana.